 So, how many Bitcoin improvement proposals, do you think, have been already made over the past decade?

 The answer is a lot.
 350 to be exact, but not all of them made it to hard forks, of course.

 However, the night is young, blockchain is a teenage technology brought to life only a little more than 10 years ago, and we’ll no doubt see a lot more hard forks in the future.

 The Bottom Line

 So, in essence, a hard fork is a far-reaching change of the blockchain that requires all the nodes running in the distributed network to move to the newer version (that supports readjusted functionality).

-On the other hand, a soft fork is a software upgrade that is backwards compatible with older versions of the blockchain.
-This means that those miners who haven’t yet upgraded to the later version of the software are still able to participate in validating and verifying transactions (although they are incentivized to upgrade).
+On the other hand, a soft fork is a software upgrade that is backward compatible with older versions of the blockchain.
+This means that those miners who haven’t yet upgraded to the later version of the software can still participate in validating and verifying transactions (although they are incentivized to upgrade).

 Hard forks and soft forks are important in the context of network development.
 They allow the community to make sufficient changes and upgrades despite the lack of centralized governance.